-Listed below are Body-Solid's picks of the best exercises you can do for each body part.
+Bolly-Solid's picks of the best exercises you can do for each body part.
 These exercises can be done using free weights, machines and multi-station gyms.
-Learn to do each exercise in proper form.
+Learn to do each exercises in proper form.
 You can make substitutions in your training and try variations of each using different Body-Solid grips, cable attachments and accessories to slightly change the emphasis of a particular exercise.
 Note: Many movements, especially multijoint exercises, work more than one muscle group.
 For example, your front deltoids and triceps are stimulated during bench / chest pressing movements.